matttali09/liri-node-app/README.md

 ![screenshot4](images/ScreenShot4.PNG?raw=true "screenshot4")

-If The user knows which Api it they want to pull from they can skip the prompts by noding that js file!
+If The user knows which Api it they want to pull from they can skip the prompts by noding that js file and typing in the search term!

 ![screenshot5](images/ScreenShot5.PNG?raw=true "screenshot5")